shawnleftwich/documentation/brokers/rest.md

   "carriers": [
     {
-        "id": 1, // HubTran's internal id for the carrier "external_id": "carrier-external-id" // YOUR internal id for the carrier "errors": {} // If this carrier had errors and couldn't be updated, they'll be here }
+        "id": 1, // HubTran's internal id for the carrier "external_id": "carrier-external-id", // YOUR internal id for the carrier "errors": {} // If this carrier had errors and couldn't be updated, they'll be here }
   ]